Shared Editorial Policies on AI

 3. Verify and take responsibility for the AI output.
 The points below apply to all uses of AI, including grammatical and copy-editing applications.

-o Generative AI tools should not be listed as author(s) as these tools cannot undertake responsibility for the content produced nor can consent/sign on for copyright and licensing agreements.
+Generative AI tools should not be listed as author(s) as these tools cannot undertake responsibility for the content produced nor can consent/sign on for copyright and licensing agreements.
 In accordance with COPE’s position statement on Authorship and AI tools—these tools cannot fulfil the role of, nor be listed as, an author of an article.

-o Authors are to verify the accuracy, validity, and appropriateness of the content and any citations generated by language models and correct any errors or inconsistencies.
+Authors are to verify the accuracy, validity, and appropriateness of the content and any citations generated by language models and correct any errors or inconsistencies.
 Manual subsample coding, for example, should be conducted to check against the risk of hallucinations by a larger-scale AI application of this type.
 Similarly, AI may not be used as a fully black-boxed stand-alone analytical process.
 It may also not be used to directly generate summaries, interpretations or claims, or in general to craft findings.
 Findings from benchmark established methods must be provided for validation.

-o Authors are to be conscious of the potential for plagiarism that AI-assisted language improvement can generate.
+Authors are to be conscious of the potential for plagiarism that AI-assisted language improvement can generate.
 Since AI draws on substantial text from other sources, multi-word edits recommended by grammar / copy-editing applications can be considered de facto plagiarism, even if unintended.
 Check the original sources to be sure you are not plagiarizing someone else’s work.

-o Applying the technology should be done with human oversight and control and all work should be reviewed and edited carefully, because AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.
+Applying the technology should be done with human oversight and control and all work should be reviewed and edited carefully, because AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.
 The authors are ultimately responsible and accountable for the contents of the work.

-General Policies for Editors and Peer Reviewers
+Policies for Editors and Reviewers

 The journals strive for the highest standards of editorial integrity and transparency.
 Due to many concerns, including confidentiality, editors and reviewers must not upload files, images or information from unpublished manuscripts into Generative AI tools.
 Failure to comply with this policy may infringe upon the rightsholder’s intellectual property.